 The Investor Profile

-For start-ups to participate, their investor should meet the following requirements:
+For start-ups to participate, their investor had to meet the following requirements:

-The Call Document has full details on eligibility.
+The Call Document has full details on the eligibility requirements.

 About the EIT Crisis Response Initiative

 As part of the EIT Crisis Response Initiative, this activity directly contributes to the European Union’s response to the COVID-19 pandemic.
 The EIT Health Start-up Rescue Instrument overall budget and the required pre-financing through EIT are both subject to the approval by the EIT Governing Board, which would not be granted before June 2020.
 All applicants will be informed as soon as the approval is granted.